ManageIQ/manageiq.org/source/documentation/faq.html.md

 a high quality of service.

-## Does this compete with OpenStack/oVirt/CloudStack/VMware vSphere?
+## Does this compete with OpenStack, oVirt, CloudStack, or VMware vSphere?

-ManageIQ adds to your existing virtualization and cloud platforms.
+OpenStack, oVirt, CloudStack, and VMware vSphere are tools designed to operationally deploy and manage both virtual and cloud infrastructures.

-OpenStack/oVirt/CloudStack/VMware vSphere are tools designed to operationally deploy and manage virtual and cloud infrastructures.
+ManageIQ is a Cloud Management Platform (CMP) that augments the above-mentioned cloud and virtual infrastructures with higher-order managment services, cloud brokering, and automation capabilities.
+Management services provided by ManageIQ include policy-based governance, workload optimization, self-service provisioning with service catalogs, chargeback/showback capacity and utilization, planning and change configuration, and complete lifecycle control.

-ManageIQ is a Cloud Management Platform (CMP) designed to augment cloud and virtual infrastructures with higher-order managment services, cloud brokering and automation capabilities.
-These management services include policy-based governance , workload optimization, life-cycle management, self-service provisioning with service catalogs, chargeback/showback capacity & utilization management and planning and change & configuration management.
+Put simply: ManageIQ does not compete with the services, but helps to enhance all of the mentioned services at a higher-level.

 ## How is this different from Scalr/Enstratius/Rightscale/etc.?